Pollution and your skin

 Pollution is oxidatively ageing to the skin.
 The easiest way to protect from oxidative ageing is to use skincare high in anti-oxidants.
 These ingredients help to neutralise environmental stressors like pollution.

 Antioxidant-rich skincare is best used twice daily – morning and night.
-Morning creams such as our griffin+row Nourish which is a natural skin moisturiser supplies skin with a protective dose of antioxidant vitamin E helping to defend from daily environmental assault.
+A morning or day cream such as griffin+row Nourish supplies skin with a protective dose of antioxidant vitamin E helping to defend from daily environmental assault.

-Nighttime moisturisers like our griffin+row Enrich is an antioxidant night cream which is enriched with a higher concentration of our centess+complex expertly formulated to help replenish the skin’s antioxidant reserves, providing the resilience needed against pollution and ageing.
+For nighttime, we suggest griffin+row Enrich, an antioxidant night cream enriched with a higher concentration of centess+complex and expertly formulated to help replenish the skin’s antioxidant reserves, providing the resilience needed against pollution and ageing.

-With just 3 steps you too can create an effective antipollution skincare routine.
-Effective at all ages and for all skin types steps 1, 2 and 3 form the basics your skin requires to become youthful, healthy and resilient.
+With just 5 simple steps you too can create an effective antipollution skincare routine.
+Effective at all ages and for all skin types griffin+row contains all that your skin requires to appear more youthful and healthy and to become more resilient against the harmful effects of pollution.
 What are you waiting for?